Events

 If purchasing oak slabs, be mindful of the heavy weight, especially during transport.

-Please take care to arrive no more than 30 minutes after your selected time slot.
+Please arrive no more than 30 minutes after your selected time slot.
+Late arrivals may be asked to wait for space to become available in the facility.

-To access the Wood Slab Sale, purchase a timed-entry ticket online, in advance of the sale, by selecting an available time slot for Saturday, June 21, between 8:00 a.m. and 2:00 p.m.
+To shop the Wood Slab Sale, attendees must purchase a timed-entry ticket online in advance of the sale by selecting an available time slot between 8:00 a.m. and 2:00 p.m.

-Cost is $100 per ticket.
 Your ticket price will be automatically applied toward your purchase at the sale.
-An associated party of two can gain access with one ticket.
 Admission to the Arboretum on Saturday, June 21, is included with the purchase of a Wood Slab Sale ticket.
-Ticket purchases are nonrefundable.

 By purchasing this ticket, you agree not to use the logo or any other marks owned by or associated with The Morton Arboretum or the name of any representative of the Arboretum in any sales promotion work or advertising, or any form of publicity, without the written permission of the Arboretum in advance.
 The Arboretum does not endorse any individual or organization.